HunterZ/rustLaunchSite/README.md

 ## Introduction & Features
 RLS is a C++ application whose aim is to act as a step-up from simple shell scripts that are commonly used to keep a self-hosted Rust dedicated server running.
 To this end, it currently provides the following major features:
-- Automatic restart of server application
+- Automatic relaunch of server application
+- Monitoring for and automatica installation of RustDedicated server application and/or Carbon/Oxide plugin framework updates, including clean server shutdown and relaunch
 - Delayed shutdown with user notices when players are online
-- Automatic monitoring for and installation of server software and/or Carbon/Oxide plugin framework updates, including server shutdown and restart
-- Server configuration derived from RLS configuration to avoid redundancy
+- Some aspects of server configuration automatically derived from RLS configuration

 Basically I want RLS to automate a lot of the backend maintenance drudgery of running a self-hosted server, so that I have more time to engage in community and possibly even play myself.